peterpeterparker/daviddalbusco.com/src/blog/server-sent-events-pubsub-typescript.md

 ## The stream

-With the types in place, the stream class is mostly plumbing.
+With the types in place, the stream class is mostly plumbing with few things worth watching for that I'll share with you after the code.

 ```typescript
 type Unsubscriber = () => void;